webpack/webpack.js.org/src/content/guides/tree-shaking.md

 };
 ```

+T> Note that the `--optimize-minimize` flag can be used to insert the `UglifyJSPlugin` as well.

 With that squared away, we can run another `npm run build` and see if anything has changed.

 Notice anything different about `dist/bundle.js`?
 Clearly the whole bundle is now minified and mangled, but, if you look carefully, you won't see the `square` function included but will see a mangled version of the `cube` function (`function r(e){return e*e*e}n.a=r`).
 With minification and tree shaking our bundle is now a few bytes smaller!
 While that may not seem like much in this contrived example, tree shaking can yield a significant decrease in bundle size when working on larger applications with complex dependency trees.